 I think this happens to most of us, perhaps even multiple times throughout our careers.
 That freedom you value so highly has a cost, and it’s a lack of anchoring to a more traditional work environment and company.

 Like it or not, the world is still designed for a 9-5 mentality, and doing your own thing can get a bit lonely.
 If you don’t keep watch over these types of feelings, you can easily wake up someday and ask yourself “what am I doing”, especially when you find out that banks won’t look at your income the same as W2 income, when you realize how much that insurance perk you used to scoff at actually costs.

-The best way to handle these types of feelings are to counteract them directly.
+The best way to handle these types of feelings is to counteract them directly.
 If you’re feeling adrift, ask yourself why?
 Do you wish you were progressing more towards a goal?
 Do you have a goal to progress to?

 Most people don’t freelance forever.
 They’ll end up at a company, create a consultancy, build a startup, etc. If you’re not sure what you want to do, that’s ok, but if you’re stressed about it you’ll want to try to set out some plans and a path towards a goal.
 It might just be “see if I want to manage a small consultancy” and start by working with some subcontractors.